EU Parliament revokes immunity for ex-AfD head | DW | 15.02.2022

 Meuthen had represented the more moderate wing of the party, but membership has increasingly centered around the more extreme-right wing under the leadership of Björn Höcke.

-Meuthen has previously stated that he believes the investigation into the illegal donation will clear his name.
+Meuthen has previously stated he believes the investigation into the illegal donation will clear his name.

 ab/dj (dpa, AFP)